morpho-org/vault-v2/README.md

 It can:

-- Reallocate funds from the “idle market” to enabled markets.
 - Reallocate funds from enabled markets to the “idle market”.
-- [Timelocked] Decrease the absolute supply cap of any market.
+- Decrease absolute caps.
-- Revoke actions from other roles, except the `setSentinel` action (contrary to Vault V1, the sentinel cannot revoke any attempt to change the sentinel).
+- Revoke timelocked actions.

 ### Main differences with Vault V1